GuilhermeRossato/marvel-story-page/README.md

 # Marvel Comics Page Generator

-A web-page generator that uses the Marvel API to generate a page featuring a character and a story it is in, the other characters involved in the story alongside the list of comics the character was present in.
+A web-page generator that uses the Marvel API to generate a page with a Marvel Comic defined with the characters involved in the story alongside the list of comics the character was present in.

-This app creates a page for a marvel character and optionally a story.

 ## Setup